aws-samples/aws-secure-environment-accelerator/docs/installation/installation.md

 Installation of the provided prescriptive AWS architecture, as-is, requires a limit increase to support a minimum of 6 AWS accounts in the AWS Organization plus any additional required workload accounts.

+_Users are strongly encouraged to also read the Accelerator Operations/Troubleshooting Guide before installation.
+The Operations/Troubleshooting Guide provides details as to what is being performed at each stage of the installation process, including detailed troubleshooting guidance._

 These installation instructions assume the prescribed architecture is being deployed.

 - [1.
 Installation, Upgrades and Basic Operations](#1-installation-upgrades-and-basic-operations)